Department of Teacher Education

-Students successfully completing the following three courses will be eligible to sit for the Supplemental English as a Second Language TExES exam: EDUC 4353 Teaching Diverse Populations, READ 4313 Reading and Testing in the Content Areas, and READ 4323 Literacy Instruction in ESL and Bilingual Settings.
+Students successfully completing the following three courses will be eligible to take the Supplemental English as a Second Language TExES exam: *

-Students pursuing the EC-4 Generalist certification must choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.
-Students pursuing any of the 4-8 certification options may choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.
+*Students pursuing the EC-6 Generalist certification must choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.

 4th-8th and 8th-12th Combination Certification